-You can search for AUs and users in your organization using the search bar in My Staff.
-You can search across all AUs and users in your organization, but you can only make changes to users who are in a AU over which you have been given admin permissions.
+You can search for administrative units and users in your organization using the search bar in My Staff.
+You can search across all administrative units and users in your organization, but you can only make changes to users who are in an administrative unit over which you have been given admin permissions.

-You can also search for a user within an AU.
+You can also search for a user within an administrative unit.
 To do this, use the search bar at the top of the user list.

 You can view audit logs for actions taken in My Staff in the Azure Active Directory portal.
 If an audit log was generated by an action taken in My Staff, you will see this indicated under ADDITIONAL DETAILS in the audit event.